Bane-NOR/platform-docs/docs/integration/Payload-Manager/Getting-Started/Skyporten.md

 might be of assistance: https://docs.digdir.no/docs/Maskinporten/maskinporten_guide_apikonsument

 Lastly, you have to implement code to interact with our storage accounts.
 We have user examples in Dotnet to achieve this showcased in our guide: [Uploading and downloading files](/docs/integration/Payload-Manager/User-Guides/Uploading-and-downloading-files.md)

+### TLDR
+- Create your own self service integration
+- Create your own logic for fetching maskinporten token
+- Create your own logic for using the storage account (see user-guide for help)